harshnagoratela/netlifycms-travel-site/src/pages/blog/2020-03-26-shimokitazawa-7-spots-you’ll-want-to-check-out.md

 #### 2. New York Joe Exchange

 Another major attraction of this town is vintage shopping.
 [New York Joe](http://newyorkjoeexchange.com/) now has several chain shops in Tokyo but it all started in Shimokitazawa.
 Believe it or not, the building used to be a bathhouse!
-“Bathhouse” translates toNyu-yoku-join Japanese, hence they named the shop “New York Joe”.
+“Bathhouse” translates to *Nyu-yoku-jo* in Japanese, hence they named the shop “New York Joe”.

 If you want to score great deals, drop by on the first Sunday of the month.
 Sales up 50% off take place every first Sunday, so make sure you have time to dig in the shop!